INSEAD GMAT Score: What Score Do I Need?

 KEY FACT:

-INSEAD’s admissions committee uses GMAT scores to confirm that candidates can handle the school’s intense, one-year MBA program.
+INSEAD’s admissions committee uses GMAT scores to confirm that candidates can handle the school’s intense one-year MBA program.

-Now that we have a better understanding of how INSEAD admissions views the GMAT, let’s look at some numbers to get a clearer picture of INSEAD GMAT score requirements.
+Let’s now look at some numbers to get a clearer picture of INSEAD GMAT score requirements.

-The Bare Minimum INSEAD MBA GMAT Score
+The Minimum INSEAD MBA GMAT Score

 KEY FACT: